6 Steps to Moving to PDX

 Living in Portland has some uncommon benefits that you’ll start to notice as you settle in.
 People are generally very friendly here and tend to care a lot about their communities.
-The rain makes it extra green here and brings plenty of opportunities to create an awe-inspiring garden or grow your own food.
+Another great perk is that he rain makes it extra green here and brings plenty of opportunities to create an awe-inspiring garden or grow your own food.
 In some areas, you’ll find elegantly manicured lawns while other areas will have gardens that look like illustrations in the pages of a storybook.
 The Little Free Libraries are in abundance here, so is lifelong learning in general.
 People tend to genuinely want to help others live their best life–whatever that may be.

 Portland is a place where you can wear what you like, be who you are, and feel comfortable doing it.
 If you love tuxedos, you could feasibly wear one every day in Portland and quickly be seen as a style icon.
 Unlike many other places where weird is just plain weird, Portland celebrates eccentricities as assets each person brings to the greater community.

 With all that said, here are 6 top tips to help you when moving to Portland.

 1. Reach out to a knowledgeable realtor